f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 +------------------+-----------------------------------------------------------+

 Traps will be generated for components being present or removed.
 As an example, blades being inserted (present) or removed will generate traps.
 If the LCD panel is present or removed, or if the PeerCc (Peer Chassis Controller) is present or removed.
+This trap only provides informational/event messages **alertEffect=2** as they are indicating the presence or removal of a module or part.
+It does not indicate a failure.
+Failures are tracked with **module-communication-error** traps.

 .. code-block:: bash